qouteall/qouteall-blog/blog/2025/Pitfalls in API usability.md

 - A convenience feature causes security vulnerability. (e.g. some JSON libraries store class name in JSON to support polymorphic objects, but trusting class name from user is insecure.)
 - Too many downstream errors hiding the root error.
   An example is log spam in log file, where only the first error is meaningful and all subsequent spam errors are side-effects of the first error.
-  In C++ if you use some STL container wrongly there may be a spam of compiler error that's in STL code, hiding the root error.
+  For example, in C++ if you use some STL container wrongly there may be a spam of compiler error that's in STL code, hiding the root error.
 - The API becomes complex to accomodate special custom usages, making common simple usage harder and more complex.
 - The API is too simple to accomodate special custom usage.
 Doing special custom usage requires complex and error-prone hacking (relying on internal implementation instead of public API).
 - Provides two sets of APIs (such as one set of old version API and one set of new version API, or one set of simple but slow API and one set of complex but fast API).
 But two sets of APIs have complex interactions under the hood, using both of them causes weird behaviors.